 Home > Gallery > My Models > Miscellaneous Polyhedra

 Topological models

-These models are listed in other categories, but are worth another mention here.
-They are stylized versions of polyhedra, the idea being that only true edges of the polyhedron should connect.
+These models are stylized versions of polyhedra, the idea being that only true edges of the original polyhedron should connect.
 The false edges that normally appear in a model with intersecting faces have been removed by hiding parts of each face, allowing the faces to pass through each other without collision.
 This lets you better see the internal structure of the polyhedron.
 I call these topological models.

+Home > Gallery > My Models > Miscellaneous Polyhedra